visokio/omniscope-custom-views/jsontree/README.md

 ## Settings

-- **JSON Field**: The field containing the raw JSON data to be parsed and displayed as a tree.
+- **JSON Field**: The field containing the raw JSON data to be parsed and displayed as a tree

 ## Libraries